Day 3: The Waterfront

 Go island-hopping with side trips to a Chinese ice-cream parlor and the city’s answer to Willy Wonka.

 8:30 a.m.: Receive a sweet (and savory) wake-up call.
-On your way downtown, detour to the Lower East Side for brioche French toast ($14), pancakes ($14), and buttermilk biscuits ($3) at the Clinton Street Baking Company.
+On your way downtown, detour to the Lower East Side for brioche French toast ($14), pancakes ($14), or a buttermilk biscuit sandwich ($11) at the Clinton Street Baking Company.
 It’s one of the best brunch spots in town.

 10 a.m.: Pay a visit to Lady Liberty.
-Take the J train down to the tip of Broad Street, then queue up for the ferry ($17 adults; $9 children) to the Statue of Liberty.
+Take the J train down to the tip of Broad Street, then queue up for the ferry ($18 adults; $9 children) to the Statue of Liberty.
 If the kids (and you) don’t feel dwarfed beneath the 305-foot-tall icon of freedom, then the expansive view of lower Manhattan from the tenth-floor observatory ought to do the trick.
-(Note: While the ferry normally stops at Ellis Island as well, it is still closed for repairs after Hurricane Sandy.)
+(Note: The ferry stops at Ellis Island as well; visit statuecruises.com to plan your trip.)

 1 p.m.: Walk along the water.
 Upon returning to Manhattan, scoot west of Battery Park, and stroll north on the lovely Hudson River Park esplanade on your way to lunch.
 One great place to set the kids loose is among the cartoonish Tom Otterness bronze sculptures in Nelson A. Rockefeller Park.
-Walk east on North Moore Street into the heart of Tribeca, where local family-favorite Bubby's adds grown-up flourishes to meatloaf ($18) and hush puppies ($7), including a kids' menu with burgers ($5) and chicken strips ($5).
+Walk east on North Moore Street into the heart of Tribeca, where local family-favorite Bubby's adds grown-up flourishes to grilled cheese ($14) and sweet potato chips ($8), including a kids' menu with burgers ($5) and chicken strips ($7).

 3 p.m.: Salute New York’s bravest.
 Walk north for just ten minutes to enjoy the wow factor of the Jaws of Life at the New York City Fire Museum.
 Located in a renovated two-story firehouse, the museum is filled with historic fire engines and tributes to the city's fire-fighting heroes.